mickeybrave/CoffeeMachine.API/README.md

 > CoffeeMachineService: Manages the logic for making coffee based on weather conditions and call counts.
 > DateTimeProvider: Provides the current date and time.
 > CallCounter: Manages the count of calls to specific services.
+> DateTimeHelper: Extension Method for DateTime.
+This is the class I've used to implement one ofs special requirements in date time formatting.
+ISO-8601 date time formatting expected to be like "2024-06-21T10:29:07+12:00", whereas requirement is "2021-02-03T11:56:24+0900".
+So it is obviouse a difference between missing semicolon between timezone identifier part at the end.
+I am keen to the details, and I have implemented this convertor to follow precisely to the requirements.
+If it was just a typo, so we can easily remove it from the code.